dennyzhang/architect.dennyzhang.com/concept/design-cache/README.md

-# Design: How Does Caching Work     :BLOG:Design:
+# Design: How Does Caching Work     :Concept:

 ---